Chart Color Schemes

 Oakdale is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Oakdale, as per the latest Census evaluation, 96.4% of dwellings were houses, with the remaining 3.6% comprising semi-detached homes, apartments, and other types.
-This contrasts with Sydney metropolitan area's figures of 55.9% houses and 44.1% other dwellings.
-Home ownership in Oakdale stood at 32.7%, compared to mortgaged dwellings at 54.5% and rented ones at 12.8%.
-The median monthly mortgage repayment in the area was $2,167, lower than Sydney metro's average of $2,427.
-The median weekly rent figure for Oakdale was $410, compared to Sydney metro's $470.
-Nationally, Oakdale's mortgage repayments were higher at $2,167 versus the Australian average of $1,863, and rents were also higher at $410 compared to the national figure of $375.
+Oakdale's dwelling structures, as per the latest Census, consisted of 96.4% houses and 3.6% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 55.9% houses and 44.1% other dwellings.
+Home ownership in Oakdale stood at 32.7%, with mortgaged dwellings at 54.5% and rented ones at 12.8%.
+The median monthly mortgage repayment was $2,167, lower than Sydney metro's $2,427, while the median weekly rent was $410, compared to Sydney metro's $470.
+Nationally, Oakdale's mortgage repayments exceeded the Australian average of $1,863, and rents surpassed the national figure of $375.

 Frequently Asked Questions - Housing